Frozen Pipes Can Cause Costly Water Damage: Tips to Protect Your Property

 Cold Weather Brings Frozen Pipes That Can Burst

 The holidays are approaching, and with them comes cold weather and the increased risk of frozen pipes that can burst and cause costly water damage.
 When hard freezes approach, take precautions to prepare your home or business and protect your property from potential catastrophic water damage.

 Weather experts generally describe a hard freeze as any time the temperature is below 20 degrees for more than three hours, which is long enough to freeze many water supply or drain pipes solid.
 When this happens, the ice in the tubes exerts pressure on the water inside, which does not compress (law of hydraulics).
 The result can be ruptured pipes that release the water remaining in liquid form into your home or business.

 Got Frozen Pipes or Water Damage?
-Call Delta Disaster Services for Professional Help When You Need it Most.
+Call Delta Restoration Services for Professional Help When You Need it Most.

 Before a Hard Freeze …

 - Make sure all doors, windows are shut and sealed in outbuildings, garages and other parts of your property where plumbing may be exposed.